Today I got the confirmation: From 1 October I will work as a senior engineer at the Norwegian Polar Institute in Tromsø.

 The story began on 14 March when I found a job offer “Utviklere, web/dataforvaltning” (developers, web/data management) at the Norwegian Polar Institute in the world wide web.
 It was just two days before closing date and I hurried to write an application for the job.
 The idea of working as a software developer with research data in the field of polar research was too tempting.

-The whole process took a long time because of the restrictions due to corona, but on 29 April I was invited to a short video conference with the head of department and the leading developer.
+The whole process took a long time because of the restrictions due to corona, but on 29 April I was invited to a short video conference with the head of department and one of the developers.
 In the end of May I solved two programming exercises and on the 4th of June I had my job interview.
 I would have loved to travel to Tromsø for the interview but because of corona this was impossible and we took another video interview.

 I was quite proud that I had come so long in the whole process – a former jazz pianist and web developer, although with 18 years of professional experience within software development.
 The following week I got a message that I had been accepted for the job.
 Today I got the formal confirmation in form of an offer that I gladly accepted.